Preventive and Corrective Truck Maintenance

 Take care of any adjustment issues when required for your safety and the safety of others sharing the road.

 Checking your oil, power steering, transmission, brake, antifreeze or coolant can prevent expensive repairs and will only take a few minutes of your time.
 Look for fluid running down the side of the engine or hoses for any leaks.
 A leak is an indication of a problem or a future problem.
 This should be done every time as part of your pre-trip inspection.

 Regular maintenance should not be done just to pass a yearly inspection.
 A well-maintained truck is less prone to accidents, is more productive and will require less downtime due to unforeseen breakdowns that tend to be more costly than regular preventive maintenance repairs.
 Another great reason to follow a regular maintenance schedule is to avoid unnecessary roadside vehicle inspections.
 If an inspector finds a mechanical condition that will result in a future breakdown, the truck may be declared out of service.
 You will have to take care of any issues related to the out of service notice before you can resume your trip.
-The safety team at Status Transportation goes a step further and requires drivers to have a DOT inspection after an “Out of Service” notice.
+Our safety team goes a step further and requires drivers to have a DOT inspection after an “Out of Service” notice.
 There is no reason to have to pay for towing your truck and losing precious time for something that could have been prevented in the first place.